 Have you ever thought about starting your own business?
 A lot of people do.

 Have you ever conducted research on several markets that you were considering jumping in to?
-Now you’ve began to separate yourself from the rest.
+Now you’ve begun to separate yourself from the rest.

-Learning the ins and outs of your prospective industry is just one of many actionable steps that can lead you to being a full time entrepreneur.
+Learning the ins and outs of your prospective industry is just one of many actionable steps that can lead you to be a full-time entrepreneur.
 But if you have made it this far, at least you’re taking action.
 A lot of people dream all day, and never wake up, so I commend you for venturing down the path of business ownership.

 Whether you’re fascinated with getting to work for yourself on your own terms, being able to work from anywhere in the world, or not having to wake up to an alarm clock–but rather a calling–the opportunity to do business your way truly is magical.

 I’m not saying there’s anything wrong with working a 9-5.
 Heck, the world needs loyal employees like that.
 But as I see it, if you’re not spending at least an hour or two a day working on your personal goals, business goals, spiritual goals, fitness goals, etc. then you are merely existing.
 The objective is not to merely exist, but to live.
 To live out a life you have always dreamed of.
 That’s not to say it’s going to be easy, however.

 You have to be willing to get punched in the face.
 A prerequisite for getting back up is that you first must get knocked down.
 Maybe you already know this stuff.
 But maybe it’s time to internalize it further.

 However you want to put it, owning, managing, and spearheading a small business is not easy.
 And in this article, I am going to lay out 4 ugly truths that come with making your grandest dreams into a reality.